Tim and Nina Zagat: Personal life

 The Jewish-American couple have two sons, Ted and John, and live on the Upper West Side of Manhattan in New York.
 The pair were acquainted with Jeffrey Epstein and flew on his private plane dubbed the Lolita Express.

 Stabbing incident

 On November 15, 1990, Tim Zagat was watching Dances With Wolves at a Loews movie theater in New York City.
 An "apparently deranged" man, seated in the same row, made loud, obscene comments to others before the movie began.
 During the film, the man stabbed Zagat until an anonymous moviegoer pulled the attacker off of Zagat.
-The attacker fled out a side exit but police apprehended the suspect a few days later.
-Zagat received superficial wounds and was taken to Roosevelt Hospital.